kudrom/lupulo/docs/how_to_widget.rst

 #.
 Call the SyperType with **Widget.call(this, layout);** inside the
    constructor in the first lines of the constructor.
 #.
 Provide a function to clear the drawings called *clear_framebuffers*.
+#.
+Dynamic sizing through the layout.size property.
+#.
+Use the css theming classes.

 The frontend will provide: